 It’s vital to examine the benefits of employer-provided health insurance and why more businesses should consider implementing employer-based health insurance plans.

-What are Employer-Sponsored Health Insurance Plans?
+What is Employer-Sponsored Health Insurance?

 Employers and employees share the premiums.
 There are also major tax advantages to participating in employer health plans —employee contributions, for example, can be made pre-tax, reducing federal and state taxes on the employee end.